flaport/sax/docs/index.md

 # SAX

-> S + Autograd + XLA
+> 0.15.0

 ![SAX LOGO](assets/logo.svg)

-Autograd and XLA for S-parameters - a scatter parameter circuit simulator and optimizer for the frequency domain based on [JAX](https://github.com/google/jax).
+SAX: S-Matrices with Autograd and XLA - a scatter parameter circuit simulator and optimizer for the frequency domain based on [JAX](https://github.com/google/jax).

 The simulator was developed for simulating Photonic Integrated Circuits but in fact is